60mm HVMS: Design

 The gun features a barrel with a bore of 60 mm and a length of 70 calibers (4.2 metres), with a fume extractor approximately halfway down its length.
 The barrel is fabricated using the autofrettage method to allow the wall to be thin but extremely strong.
 A hydro-spring recoil system employs a spring surrounding the breach-end of the barrel which is protected by a shroud and a truncated rubber sleeve, allowing quick barrel changes as the gun and recoil system can be removed/installed as a single unit.

 Although originally designed with an automatic loading system, the gun can also be manually loaded.
 The automatic loader is recoil-operated and features a vertical magazine with capacity differing between the IMI Systems and OTO Melara versions.
 Rounds can be fired individually or in a three-round burst, or in the case of the OTO Melara version, in full automatic with a maximum rate of fire of 30 rounds per minute.
 Manual loading consists of the traditional method of inserting the shells into the vertically-sliding breach by hand, augmented by hydraulic assistance.
 Manually loaded, the rate of fire is up to 12 rounds per minute with a reloading time of three seconds between firings.
 Firing is by an electrically actuated system.

 The gun was originally designed to be installed in the T60/70 turret, a lightweight two-man turret which also contained a 7.62mm machine gun and four electronically operated smoke dischargers mounted on each side.
 The turret could be fitted to a number of light armoured vehicles, and was trialled by the IDF on the M113 armoured personnel carrier, and by Italy in the Fiat Type 6616 4x4 armoured car.
 However, this turret was not produced and any operational vehicles which received the gun, such as those of the Chilean Army, had it fitted to existing turrets modified accordingly.

-The gun can fire both armour-piercing fin-stabilised discarding sabot -tracer (APFSDS-T) and high explosive (HE) 60x640R ammunition.
+The gun can fire both Armor-Piercing Fin-Stabilized Discarding Sabot-Tracer (APFSDS-T) and High-Explosive (HE) 60x410mmR ammunition.
 An inert training round is also available.